Edgar-Donk/tkinter.ttk.style/README.md

 to PIL.

   ### 08.2 Drawing with PIL(Pillow)

-We could used tkinter canvas, but we would still have had to use PIL at some stage, so let's only try using PIL since the drawing is not too complicated requiring some of the more sophisticated methods available in canvas.
+We could used tkinter canvas but the drawing can only be saved as a pdf file.
+This is not directly useful without conversion to a gif or png to do this we need to capture the pdf output using PIL, so let's try only using PIL since the drawing is not too complicated requiring some of the more sophisticated methods available in canvas.

 If you have never drawn with PIL or require a refresher the following paragraphs should help.
 PIL has several modules, the two we will require are Image and ImageDraw.
 Image deals with the file whereas ImageDraw gives us the ability to create lines, arcs and